thijssnelleman/CostOfReproducibility/NeurIPS/2024/reviews/FinCon: A Synthesized LLM Multi-Agent System with Conceptual Verbal Reinforcement for Enhanced Financial Decision Making.md

 ### Configuration
 _Given the (hyper)parameters, including semantic parameters, of the method: How much effort would it take to acquire the algorithm configurations used for their results, and compare against their budgetary constraints?_

-[10]
+[9]

 The hyperparameters in algorithm 1 are not really specified but there are variables that are not stated as input.
 Unclear what the hyperparameters are.
-There is a mention of a temperature variable being set to 0.3 in section 4.1.
+There is a mention of a temperature variable being set for the LLM to 0.3 in section 4.1.
+There is a mention of HP K in appendix A.13.

 ### Experimental Procedure
 _Given the experimental set-up of the work, how difficult is it to set up a new experiment, similar to those presented in the original work, with the same procedure?_